DUBLIN 12 DOMESTIC VIOLENCE SERVICE

 Domestic Violence

 Domestic violence is the threat or use of physical, emotional, psychological and sexual abuse in close adult relationships.
 Domestic Violence occurs in all countries and in all social classes.
 Violence against women crosses all geographical, class, race and sexual orientation boundaries.
-It is said that about 1 in 5 women in Ireland experience Domestic Violence.
+It is said that 1 in 5 women in Ireland experience Domestic Violence.

 Domestic violence can include: